Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Tent

-Adventuring gear, 20 sp, L.
+Adventuring gear, 20 sp, L-

 A Tent sleeps up to two Small or Medium creatures.